ionic-team/stencil-site/src/docs/guides/workers.md

 - There is no access to the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).
 This means you cannot interact with `document`, `window` or any elements in the page.
 - There is no access to any of the `@stencil/core` APIs.
 For example you cannot declare and use component in a Web Worker, for the same reasons there is **no access to the DOM**.
 - A Web Worker has its own **isolated state** sine each worker has their own memory space.
 For example, a variable declared on the main thread cannot be directly referenced from a worker.
 - There is an overhead when passing data between workers and the main thread.
-As a general rule, it's best minimize the amount of data sent to and from the worker.
+As a general rule, it's best minimize the amount of data sent to and from the worker, and be mindful if the work to send your data takes more time than doing it on the main thread.
 - Communication is always **asynchronous**.
-Luckily Promises and async/await makes this relatively easy, but it's important to understand that communication between threads will always async.
+Luckily Promises and async/await makes this relatively easy, but it's important to understand that communication between threads is always asynchronous.
-- You can **only** pass primitives and objects that implement the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).
+- You can **only** pass [primitives](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Primitive_values) and objects that implement the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).
 Best way to think of it is any data that can be serialized to JSON is safe to use.

+In short, it's generally a good idea to use workers to move logic that is thread-blocking -- or UI-blocking, preventing users from interacting with the page -- into a Web Worker, such as real-time code syntax highlighting.

 ## Best Practices when using Web Workers

 - Use pure and functional algorithms in workers. `(input1, input2) => output`.
 - The worker logic itself can be as complex as it has to be, however, the input and output data should stay fairly simple.
-- Look for ways to reduce passing data between threads.
+- Look for ways to reduce passing data between the main thread and worker thread.
 - Class instances cannot be passed as data.
 Instead, only work with data can be JSON serializable.
-- Minimize state within the worker, or better yet, completely avoid maintaining any state (don't put redux inside a worker!).
+- Minimize state within the worker, or better yet, completely avoid maintaining any state (e.g., don't put redux inside a worker).
 - The cost of a worker should be easily amortized because it would be doing some CPU-intensive jobs.